joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/23/nyregion/the-tangled-tale-of-eric-adamss-apartment-in-brooklyn.html?searchResultPosition=4

 **Prosecutors Ask That Ghislaine Maxwell Spend at Least 30 Years in Prison**\
-`Ms. Maxwell, who was convicted of helping Jeffrey Epstein recruit and abuse girls for years, blamed her behavior on him and her deceased father.`\
+`Ms. Maxwell, who will be sentenced next week, showed an “utter lack of remorse” for helping Jeffrey Epstein recruit and abuse girls, federal prosecutors told a judge.`\
 https://nytimes.com/2022/06/23/nyregion/ghislaine-maxwell-prison-sentence.html?searchResultPosition=5

 **Your Thursday Briefing**\